-The Purchase Order or Contract, which is often executed by the parties and specifies quantities and design specifications, is governed by the Customer Terms & Conditions (T&C) unless explicitly excluded or the T&Cs are included in the Contract.
+The Supply Agreement, which is often executed by the parties, is governed by the Customer Terms & Conditions (T&C) unless explicitly excluded.
 The combination of these two documents produces an agreement that:

-- (a) commits each party to perform their respective obligations,

-- (b) identifies each party's rights,
+- (a) identifies each party's rights,

-- (c) provides payment terms,
+- (b) provides payment terms,

-- (d) has commercial substance, and
+- (c) has commercial substance, and

-- (e) is probable of collection.
+- (d) is probable of collection.